NEKERAFA/FreeCiv-Editor/README.md

 Specs
 =====

-This project uses [busted](http://olivinelabs.com/busted/) for its specs.
-If you want to run the specs, you will have to install it first.
+This project uses [busted](http://olivinelabs.com/busted/) for its tests.
+If you want to run all the tests, you will have to install busted first.
 Then just execute the following:

 ```bash
 make test